8 Beautiful Blooming Houseplants

 Fill your home with gorgeous blooms year-round.

-Nothing brings color, cheer, and beauty to an indoor space quite like a blooming houseplant.
+Nothing brings colour, cheer, and beauty to an indoor space quite like a blooming houseplant.
 If you’ve never tried to grow one (or have endured a series of failures), fear not.
 We’ve created this list of easy-yet-beautiful flowering houseplants to help you find success.
-Once you’ve selected the perfect flowering plant, give it a strong start with Miracle Gro® Indoor Potting Mix, which gives your plants a boost of nutrition, will keep the soil evenly moist when you water, and (bonus!) is less prone to pesky gnats.
+Once you’ve selected the perfect flowering plant, give it a strong start with Miracle Gro® Indoor Potting Mix 8.8L, which gives your plants a boost of nutrition, will keep the soil evenly moist when you water, and (bonus!) is less prone to pesky gnats.
 A month after planting, begin adding nutrition for continued best bloom action with Miracle Gro® Indoor Plant Food—just apply it directly to the soil once a week, no mixing required.

 Here are 8 flowering houseplants to fall in love with: